john9francis/radiation-modeling/finishing_up.md

 - [ ] put out that code video
 - [ ] clean up the github repo
 - [ ] After all that the next step would be to set up some analysis runs with ui commands.

+- 1/8 6:23 am trying to find and post the first med linac code video